michaelo/sapt/README.md

 Payload section, optional:

-    # '-' marks start of payload-section
+    # '-' marks start of payload-section, and it goes until output-section
     -
     {"some":"data}

+*TBD: Implement support for injecting files?*

 Output section:

     # <Expected HTTP code> [optional string to check response for it to be considered successful]
     < 200 optional text

     # HTTP-code '0' is "don't care"
     < 0